Resident Evil (PlayStation)

 An orange can of oil with a flame graphic on the front.
 Its intended use is unknown.

 This item is given to the player in storyline but never used in-game outside of cutscenes.
 Features a glitchy inventory graphic.

 |01/01 01 MASTER 21:00 19960222 ＢＩＯ ＨＡＺＡＲＤ||01/01 01 MASTER 09:00 19960308 ＲＥＳＩＤＥＮＴ ＥＶＩＬ||01/01 02 MASTER 14:00 19960309 ＢＩＯ ＨＡＺＡＲＤ||01/01 01 MASTER 09:00 19960614 ＲＥＳＩＤＥＮＴ ＥＶＩＬ||01/01 01 MASTER 10:00 19960621 ＲＥＳＩＤＥＮＴ ＥＶＩＬ||01/01 01 MASTER 09:00 19960712 ＲＥＳＩＤＥＮＴ ＥＶＩＬ|

 These are the build dates for different completion builds of the original 1996 release found in the CAPCOM.INF file.
-They can also be seen by inserting the game disc in any disc drive on your computer, and simply seeing the "last modified" date on the SLPS_002.22 file.
+They can also be seen by inserting the game disc in any disc drive on your computer, and simply seeing the "last modified" date on the SLPS_002.22 file or such equivalent.

 Original 1996 Version

 The Resident Evil series is known as Biohazard in Japan, although the title in this first entry was spelled as two words.

 Bio Hazard contains a few lines of English text.
 When the game was localized, it was given a new variable-width font.
 However, they didn't take advantage of this for the lines of text that was originally in English as those retained their original formatting.

 |Researcher's Will (Torn)||Orders & Fax||Plant 42 Report|